-VRA testing is used to test infants and small children, as well as other aged patients not able to respond to sounds via standard audiometry test procedures.
+VRA testing is used to test infants and small children, as well as older aged patients not able to respond to sounds via standard audiometry test procedures.
 Sounds are presented through headphones or loudspeakers.
-The child learns to respond to these sounds by turning to look at animated toys that are paired with the sounds.
+The patient learns to respond to these sounds by turning to look at animated toys that are paired with the sounds.
 Results are graphed on an audiogram chart.

 This test helps measure how the eardrum and middle ear are working.
 This test is important because fluid or other problems in the middle ear can affect hearing.
 During a tympanogram test, a small earphone is placed in the ear canal and air pressure is gently changed.

 This type of testing evaluates the function of the cochlea, the auditory portion of the inner ear, both in adults and in children of all ages, including newborns.
 A small earphone with a microphone is placed in the ear canal and tones are presented.
 The microphone then measures an echo response from the inner ear.